 create:voronoi-rounded-grains-area = float [0.0-1.0, default 0.9] Defines the fractional grain area where the expanding polygon is constrained, in the range 0.0-1.0.
 Values less than 1.0 will lead to truncation of the voronoi grain shapes, and very small values will generally lead to circular grains.
 A typical value is 0.9 for reasonable voronoi variance.

-create:particle-centre-offset shifts the origin of a particle to the centre of the nearest unit cell create:crystal-structure = string [sc,fcc,bcc,hcp,rocksalt; default sc] Defines the default crystal lattice to be generated.
+create:particle-centre-offset Shifts the origin of a particle to the centre of the nearest unit cell.